yuchdev/cpp/01_c_subset/01_fundamental_types/README.md

   ```

 * `void` is not a placeholder type
-  If you want “unknown type”, you probably want:
+  If you want “unknown type", you probably want:

   * templates
   * `auto`